 At Cryospain we provide cryogenic engineering expertise in order to generate medical oxygen plants for hospitals and other medical facilities.
 We offer our experience to design and implement medical oxygen filling plants, either for liquid vessels or for compressed bottles.

 Our success stories include the design and installation of a compressed medical oxygen plant for a partner in Vallecas, and the implementation of a liquid medical oxygen manufacturing plant in Arganda del Rey.
+Both of them proven to a reliable and efficient reference of medical oxygen.

 Following our clients’ needs and requirements, we are able to design and implement turnkey installations that also guarantee safety and comply with all regulations.
+We work closely with out clients to understand their specific needs for design and implement a customized solution.